What is the AMC National Registry?

 AMCs must report information required by the ASC and pay the fee associated with the AMC Registry on an annual basis.
 TALCB has developed a simple online process for AMCs to do this.

-Beginning January 2, 2020, each AMC must log into the AMC's Online Services account from the TALCB website and access the AMC Registry reporting transaction from the drop down menu.
-The AMC Registry reporting transaction will be available in each AMC's Online Services account from January 2nd to March 31st each year to allow AMCs sufficient time to provide the required information and pay any required fee.
+Begining the first business day of January of each year, an AMC must log into its AMC's Online Services account from the TALCB website and access the AMC Registry reporting transaction from the drop down menu.
+The AMC Registry reporting transaction will be available until March 31st each year to allow AMCs sufficient time to provide the required information and pay any required fee.

 Is there a fee associated with the AMC Registry?